Engleonardorm7/python-programs/programa_ventas/README.md

 >commands:

->ventas clients create
+To create a New client: ventas clients create

->ventas clients delete ID
+To delete a client: ventas clients delete ID

->ventas clients list
+To list the clients: ventas clients list

->ventas clients update ID
+To update a client: ventas clients update ID